 It seems like it’s been forever since Instagram was an iOS-exclusive, but the photo-sharing app is just as fun and popular on Android as Apple’s devices.
 It makes photography simple: snap your photo, apply a filter and one or two other effects, and share it with friends.
 The app doubles as a social network, so you can see, like and comment on other people’s photos.
 Instagram supports sharing to Facebook and other social networks just as easily.

 If there’s a drawback to being an Android user, it’s that the openness of the platform also leaves it more open to security threats.
-Lookout Mobile helps to minimize those by periodically scanning your device for viruses, malware and spyware.
+Your Android phone is valuable, not only in terms of the cost to replace it, but also because of the personal information it contains.
+Lookout protects you on three important fronts – virus and malware attack, data loss, and theft or just plain forgetfulness.
 It also provides a “find my phone” function in case you lose your device or it’s stolen, as well as a backup of your Google contacts list.

 Kill your voicemail.
 As advertised, Google Voice feels like telecommunications for the 21st century.
 Choose a new number, even something cute that spells a word or short phrase, then connect it to all your home, mobile and work phones with this service.
 When someone dials your Google Voice number, you schedule which phones ring, even deciding when certain phones ring.
 But that’s not all.
 Google Voice transcribes your voicemails to text and emails them to you.
 You can also listen-in while someone is leaving you a voicemail and choose to answer if you like what you hear.
 Need more?
 How about cheap international calling, free conference calls, and free texting.